 There have been no known breaches of permitting, social and environmental obligations at the date of this report.

 Tenements

-The Group acquired the tenements set out in the table below during the year.
+The Group held the tenements set out in the table below during the year.
 The Project comprises the full extent of the farms Nooitverwacht 324 KT and Eerstegeluk 327 KT, both of which are in the Limpopo Province of South Africa.
 The Project is located 250 km east-northeast of Pretoria.
 The Exploration tenement is 100% held through MUM.

-Farm name Extent (ha) Prospecting Right number Prospecting Right expiry date Nooitverwacht 324 KT 2,971.01 LP30/5/1/1002PPR 12-Feb-24 Eerstegeluk 327 KT 2,308.73 LP30/5/1/1002PPR 12-Feb-24 Total 5,279.74
+Farm name Extent (ha)

+Nooitverwacht 324 KT 2,971.01

+Eerstegeluk 327 KT 2,308.73

+Total 5,279.74